dagu-org/dagu/README.md

 ## Highlights
 - Single binary file installation
 - Declarative YAML format for defining DAGs
-- Web UI for visualizing, managing, and rerunning pipelines
+- Web UI for visually managing, rerunning, and monitoring pipelines
 - No programming required, making it easy to use and ideal for small projects
 - Self-contained, with no need for a DBMS or cloud service